elastic/elasticsearch-net/docs/5.0-breaking-changes/elasticsearch-net-breaking-changes.md

 ## Removed in 5.x after obsolete period

-These are types/properties/methods obsoleted in NEST 2.x that have now been removed.
+These are types/properties/methods marked obsolete in NEST 2.x that have now been removed.

 **public method Elasticsearch.Net.AnalyzeRequestParameters.Analyzer** *Removed (Breaking)*